osmandapp/web/main/src/pages/promo/rafiki.md

 ---
-title: OsmAnd Pro for SpeedoX
+title: OsmAnd Pro for Rafiki on Tour
 ---

 import Tabs from '@theme/Tabs';